 File the FAFSA to be considered for a Federal Direct Subsidized or Unsubsidized Loan.

 Borrowing limits depend on class rank and academic level, and vary for undergraduates and graduate and professional students.
-Special rules apply to students taking coursework through the Office of Continuing Education (CEd) and graduate nondegree coursework.
+Special rules apply to students taking coursework through Extended Education and graduate nondegree coursework.

-The Student Financial Aid Office (SFAO) uses the National Student Loan Database Service (NSLDS) to determine your total loan aggregates.
+Student Financial Aid (SFA) uses the National Student Loan Database Service (NSLDS) to determine your total loan aggregates.
 Consequently, your loan award will reflect any loans borrowed at Ohio State and/or at previously attended institutions.
 Refer to your Student Aid Report (SAR) for your loan aggregates.